GabrielTofvesson/Beethoven/README.md

 }
 ```

+If this looks a bit confusing: don't worry, [it gets simpler](#a-simple-example) after we remove all the things that can
+be inferred automatically by the library.
+We start with a more complicated example to show explicitly what's happening
+under the hood in case it's needed in more complex use-cases.

 We specify using the `@Inject` annotation that we would like to inject the annotated method into the targeted class (
 we'll get to how we target a class in a sec), that we would like to append the code `AFTER` the existing code, that we
 are targeting a method named `addMyNumber` which accepts an int (specified by `(I)`) and returns an int (specified by